flormarcaccio/bingewatch/README.md

 This work is available under an MIT license, included in the repository.

 ### Software used
-Python version x
+Python version 3.7

-Jupyter notebook version x

-Operating system version x
+Dash version xx